(Nendest) narkootikumidest ei tea me (küll) midagi

 "(Nendest) narkootikumidest ei tea me (küll) midagi" (/et/; (Note: Word-for-word translation: "(about) (These) drugs do-not know we (sure) anything")) is a collaborative song by Estonian hip hop group 5miinust and Estonian folk duo Puuluup, released on 8 December 2023 by Universal Music Oy.
 It was written by members of both groups.
 The song represented Estonia in the Eurovision Song Contest 2024, where it placed 20th with 37 points.

 The song has been described as one that satirises police targeting society's lower class in drug raids.
 Critical response to "(Nendest) narkootikumidest ei tea me (küll) midagi" has drawn highly polarised, mostly negative reviews by Eurovision beat reporters.
 Various outlets deemed the song to be messy and confusing, some ranking it among the bottom-worst entries of the competition.
-Others praised the song, and even some sceptical reviews pointed to the enthusiastic audience participation.
+Others praised the song and its humour, and even some sceptical reviews pointed to the enthusiastic audience participation.

-The song reached number seven in the Swedish charts and entered the top 20 in all Baltic states.
+The song entered the top 20 in all official charts across Baltic states.